hjaremko/baca-cli/README.md

 ### Recent submits: `log`

 Prints statuses of a couple of recent submits (default 3).
-Parameter `-t <task_id>` lets you print logs for specific task.
-Task ID can be found by `baca tasks`.
+Parameter `-t <task_id>` lets you print logs for a specific task.
+Task ID can be found through `baca tasks`.

 ```
 baca log [optional: number] [optional: -t <task_id>]